 The following example shows a Graph view of a trajectory curve that requires smoothing.

-With Smooth In/Out cleared, when filtering is applied, the curve is made smoother, but the start and end does not take into account what is either side of the smoothed section, resulting in a straight line, with an unwanted angle at the end.
+With Smooth In/Out cleared, when filtering is applied, the curve is made smoother, but the start and end does not take into account what is on either side of the smoothed section, resulting in a straight line, with an unwanted angle at the end.

 For details, see the following steps or watch Vicon Shogun 1.3 Post Tutorial - Filter in/out Smoothing on YouTube.